dhyaneshsiddhartha15/planwithsid/README.md

 # Plan with Sid - Trip Planning App

 "Plan with Sid" is a trip planning application built with React.js and Tailwind CSS.
-It allows users to explore and plan their travel adventures with ease.
+Explore and plan your travel adventures with ease.

 ## Overview